mramshaw/voice-engine/README.md

 kws.stop()
 src.stop()
 ```

+### Teardown
+Deactivate the virtual environment as follows:

+    deactivate

 ### Building blocks
 The library uses gstreamer-like [elements](voice_engine/element.py) which can be linked together as an audio pipeline.
 One element can connect to more than one other elements.